Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Skin cryosurgery, or cryotherapy, is a procedure to treat a skin lesion by freezing it.
 A skin lesion is a growth on your skin.
 Cryosurgery uses a cold substance, usually liquid nitrogen, to kill the lesion without damaging nearby healthy skin.
 You may need cryosurgery more than once.

-Why do I need skin cryosurgery?
+How do I prepare for skin cryosurgery?

 What happens during skin cryosurgery?

 - The cold substance is left on for 5 to 30 seconds, until a halo of ice forms around your lesion.
-Your caregiver may check the temperature inside your lesion by inserting a needle with a thermometer.
+Your healthcare provider may check the temperature inside your lesion by inserting a needle with a thermometer.
 The frozen lesion will slowly thaw out.
 Freezing and thawing may be repeated.
 The skin cells start to die when they are frozen.

 What are the risks of skin cryosurgery?

 - The treated skin may take longer than expected to heal, and you may get a scar.
 A new lesion may grow in the same area.
 You may need cryosurgery again.
 Your nerves may be damaged and your skin may be numb.
 Skin cryosurgery may also cause your treated skin to get lighter or darker or to lose hair.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health